shuxianchen/Option_Pricing_Model/README.md

   ![example_input](https://github.com/shuxianchen/Option_Pricing_Model/blob/main/Supporting%20Files/example_input.jpg)

-- The option price and greeks will be reflected in the output table.
-Do not change any cells in output and intermediate table.
-They usually contain formulas and that value will be changed by the calculator.
+- The option price and greeks will be reflected instantly in the output table.
+Do not change any cells in output or intermediate table.
+They usually contain formulas and that value will be changed by the calculator,not the user.

   ![example_output](https://github.com/shuxianchen/Option_Pricing_Model/blob/main/Supporting%20Files/example_output.jpg)

-- Click on the corresponding blue tab to see bionimal lattic for underlying stock pirce and option price
+- Click on the corresponding blue tab to see bionimal lattic for underlying stock pirce and option price.

 ### Excel Techniques I Used
  - Complex logic in formulas to implement binomial pricing model.
  - Separating of input, calculation, and output during model design for clear and maintainable spreadsheet.
- - Naming cells and ranges to make formulas more readable and less error-prone
+ - Naming cells and ranges to make formulas more readable and less error-prone.
  - Data validation,such as creating drop-down lists, to restrict the type of data that users enter into a cell.